kappilyadav/Animated-Clone-CynthiaUgwu.com/README.md

-# CynthiaUgwu.com Replica
+# CynthiaUgwu

-I'm excited to unveil a testament to my skills in CSS & JS - a captivating, responsive replica of CynthiaUgwu.com.
+I'm excited to unveil a testament to my skills in CSS & JS - a captivating, responsive website.

 ## What I Used:
     ✅ Used GSAP for Animations